AU looking off campus to help with housing crunch

 Woodard was quick to point out later that any such partnerships would be subject to strict security screenings, public health considerations and the like.

 Discussion is also expected about possibly starting a presidential search.
-Former President Jay Gogue returned to Auburn on an interim basis this past summer when Steven Leath stepped down after just two years at the university’s helm.
+Former President Jay Gogue returned on an interim basis this summer when Steven Leath stepped down after two years at the university’s helm.

-Follow @MikeattheOAN all morning for updates from the meeting, and check www.oanow.com throughout the day.

 Post a comment as